apostrophecms/docs/docs/guide/custom-login-requirements.md

   </template>
 </AposCodeBlock>

-## Implementing `beforeSubmit` and `afterSubmit` requirements
+## Implementing `beforeSubmit` requirements

 Here is complete server-side code for a simple requirement to solve a math problem when logging in.
-This example uses `phase: 'afterSubmit'`, because the requirement has a user interface and our recommendation is to let it appear on its own.
-One could also use `phase: 'beforeSubmit'` if displaying the math problem at the bottom of the login form is preferred, with no other code changes:
+The UI appears at the bottom of the login form because the password has not been verified yet.

 <AposCodeBlock>
   ```javascript